undeletable/drone-builder-devchallenge/README.md

 # Task for DEV Challenge XXI final

+## Disclaimer

+Due to time limit, the solution is incomplete and has bugs.
+If I have free time and inspiration, I'll do my best to finish it.

 ## Description

 Create a visual FPV drone builder with a categorized panel of parts (e.g., Power Components, Propellers) and a working area for assembling them.
 Parts are dragged and connected at specific points (connectors), with visual indicators for compatibility.